Traction Therapy for Pain Management

 What is Traction Therapy

-There are generally two types of traction therapy, manual and mechanical spinal traction therapy.
+There are generally two types of traction therapy, manual traction and mechanical spinal traction therapy.
 Manual spinal traction therapy involves a doctor or physical therapist using their hands to put their patients in a state of traction, according to Healthline.
 Mechanical spinal traction is a therapy in which patients are asked to lie on a table that is equipped to stretch the spine.
-According to Healthline, spinal traction is used to treat:
+According to WebMD, spinal traction is used to treat:

 - Herniated Discs